 “Catching a tummy bug while away from home is horrible.
 My worst experience of this was on my first solo trip to Egypt, to Siwa Oasis in the middle of the Western Desert!
 It was painful and uncomfortable for more than three days, and it changed my attitude when it comes to travel.
 Now I always have a supply of Dioralyte and Imodium in my bag, just in case.”

 READ MORE: 6 Stupid Travel Mistakes to Avoid

-No vaccines can prevent Delhi Belly; but, you might need other vaccines for your trip, including hepatitis A, typhoid, yellow fever etc. Depending on where you’re going, you might also need to take malaria tablets.
-Check out the guidance on the NHS Fit for Travel website and get advice from your doctor about eight weeks before you travel.
+No vaccines can prevent a holiday tummy bug, but you might need other vaccines for your trip, including hepatitis A, typhoid, yellow fever etc. Depending on where you’re going, you might also need to take malaria tablets.
+Check out the NHS Fit for Travel guidance website and get advice from your doctor about eight weeks before you travel.

 Prepare your stomach

 Be kind to your stomach and take probiotics, as these do seem to help prevent tummy upsets.
 If you don’t fancy a supplement, try probiotic-rich foods such as kefir, kombucha, kimchi, sourdough bread or yoghurts containing live cultures instead.
 If you’re going to take a probiotic supplement, make sure to start on the day of travel and keep taking them until you return.

 Here are a few simple things to keep in mind to help you avoid holiday tummy while on your trip.